OpenBMB/BMTrain/docs/source-en/index.rst

 BMTrain's Documentation!
 =============================

-Welcome to BMTrain!

-BMTrain is an efficient large model training toolkit that can be used to train large models with tens of billions of parameters.
+**BMTrain** is an efficient large model training toolkit that can be used to train large models with tens of billions of parameters.
 It can train models in a distributed manner while keeping the code as simple as stand-alone training.

 =======================================